andispapageo/btc.usd.core/README.md

 # btc.usd.core

-BTC-USE WEB API Application.
+## BTC-USD WEB API Application.

 An application which fetching BTC/USD symbol prices from two specific URL Endpoints.

 An .NET 6 Framework WEB API Application within Dockerized Image [Linux].
 Implemented with Swagger GET API Endpoints.
 The app focused to show the clean architecture templated, unit of work and other design patterns in an isolation of N-Layers.
-Seperation of concerns, scalability and integrity.
+Based on seperation of concerns, reusability, dependency injection, scalability and integrity.
 As along for unit testing.

 The application can be run from the core itself or Docker runtime instance.